4knigc12/COM617/README.md

 ### Conecting to FRR Routers

 From the host VM, issue the following command to connect to the router shell.
-Replace frr-r0x with the router number
+Replace **frr-r01** with the hostname of the router:

-    sudo docker exec -u frr -it frr-r0x vtysh
+    sudo docker exec -u frr -it frr-r01 vtysh

 Once on the VTY Shell, the router can be managed or configured using [Terminal Mode Commands](https://docs.frrouting.org/en/latest/basic.html#terminal-mode-commands)

 ## Testing

 [Locust](https://locust.io/) is being used to test the solution end-to-end.
-A Locust container is connected to FRR-R04 and an Nginx web site is connected to FRR-R01.
+A Locust container is connected to FRR-R01 and an Nginx web site is connected to FRR-R04.
 Locust generates HTTP requests to simulate network traffic.

 ![Locust Testing](./software-routers/gifs/locust-demo.gif)